 The leading role for most of the policy options outlined in the report do not fall within the ESRB's competence; they must be addressed by other institutions instead (i.e. national macroprudential authorities or European institutions).
 In some areas, though, the ESRB is currently working on policy proposals.
 First, the report highlights how capital markets are evolving and bringing significant structural change to the EU financial system.
-Here, the ESRB is developing a macroprudential toolkit for non-banks, given the expected growing importance of these institutions in the coming years.
-Second, the ESRB has published a recommendation on closing data gaps in the area of commercial and residential real estate.
-This recommendation is closely linked to the policy proposals made in the ESRB report for real estate, since availability of data is a prerequisite for effective monitoring of developments in real estate markets.
-And third, the ESRB is also calling for a revision of the liquidity and leverage requirements across sectors, including those applied to investment funds.
-On this point, the ESRB has been assessing the liquidity conditions in financial markets and has recently published a report with the first findings of that assessment.
+Here, the ESRB is developing a macroprudential toolkit for non-banks, given the expected growing importance of these institutions in the coming years.1 Second, the ESRB has published a recommendation on closing data gaps in the area of commercial and residential real estate2.
+This recommendation is closely linked to the policy proposals made in the ESRB report for real estate, and third, the ESRB is also calling for a revision of the liquidity and leverage requirements across sectors, including those applied to investment funds.
+On this point, the ESRB has been assessing the liquidity conditions in financial markets and has recently published a report with the first findings of that assessment.4